 - The McGarrigle Sisters return to sing Heart Like a Wheel.

-- The next sketch was really funny as it was making fun of the NEW ATM technology and all the security measures you had to go through to get your cash.
-At the end, there was a pretty interesting point where the machine notifies the user that the government is no longer recognizing cash currency and that head cheese was our new form of money.
+- The next sketch was hilarious as it was making fun of the NEW ATM technology and all the security measures you had to go through to get your cash.
+In the end, there was a pretty interesting point where the machine notifies the user that the government is no longer recognizing cash currency and that head cheese was our new form of money.

 - Next was a sketch for a Natural Causes restaurant run by very dippy hippies who only serve food that died from natural causes.
 The sketch started to run long because it felt like they were just repeating the same joke but then the sketch killing cow dropped from the ceiling ending the sketch on a laugh.